zengxiaofei/HapHiC/README.md

 ### <span id="step3">[Step 3] Ordering and orientation</span>

 The ordering and orientation step in HapHiC is implemented using an integration of algorithms from [3D-DNA](https://github.com/aidenlab/3d-dna) and [ALLHiC](https://github.com/tanghaibao/allhic).
 First, an efficiency-improved 3D-DNA iterative scaffolding algorithm (refered to as "fast sorting") is used to quickly order and orient the contigs.
-Then, the ordering and orientation of contigs are input as an initial configuration and optimized with the ALLHiC program ([a modified version](http://github.com/zengxiaofei/allhic), in which the hot-start optimization has been fixed).
+Then, the order and orientation of contigs are input as an initial configuration and optimized with the ALLHiC program ([a modified version](http://github.com/zengxiaofei/allhic), in which the hot-start optimization has been fixed).
 The input file `HT_links.pkl` is the output file from the clustering step; the directory `split_clms` and the group files `final_groups/group*.txt` were created in the reassignment step.
 The optional parameter `--processes` is used to set the number of processes for the ordering and orientation.

 ```bash
 $ /path/to/HapHiC/haphic sort asm.fa HT_links.pkl split_clms final_groups/group*.txt --processes 8
 ```

+> [!NOTE]
+>
-**Note:**  If assembly correction has been performed, use `corrected_asm.fa` as input FASTA file instead of `asm.fa`.
+> If assembly correction has been performed, use `corrected_asm.fa` as input FASTA file instead of `asm.fa`.

 **Parameters**